ahmadbilaldev/ahmadbilaldev/README.md

 ### Glad to see you here!
 Ahmad Bilal is a Full Stack Software Engineer who loves open source.
-He is a Developer Advocacy Enthusiast and is currently working in the DevRel team at [RapidAPI](https://rapidapi.com/?).
+He is a Developer Advocacy Enthusiast and is currently working with the DevRel team at [RapidAPI](https://rapidapi.com/?).
 Also, he speaks and writes content for developers.

 He dabbles around as a Next.js developer with React, Tailwind, Node, REST, GraphQL, MongoDB, but he is always curious about new technologies.